zagaran/silica-django/README.md

 ## Sample Project
 A sample project demonstrating simple usage of this library, using the companion frontend library [Silica for Vue](https://github.com/zagaran/silica-vue), can be found [here](https://github.com/zagaran/sample-silica-django-app).

+## Tests
+There is a (relatively sparse) test suite which comes with this library to prevent regression.
+To run it, simply run `python silica_djanog/tests.py` from the root directory.